Remittance: United States

 A 2004 study found that over 60% of the 16.5 million Latin American-born adults who resided in the United States at the time of the survey regularly sent money home.
 The remittances sent by these 10 million immigrants were transmitted via more than 100 million individual transactions per year and amounted to an estimated $30 billion during 2004.
 Each transaction averaged about $150–$250, and, because these migrants tended to send smaller amounts more frequently than others, their remittances had a higher percentage of costs due to transfer fees.

 Migrants sent approximately 10% of their household incomes; these remittances made up a corresponding 50–80% of the household incomes for the recipients.
 Significant amounts of remittances were sent from 37 U.S. states, but six states were identified as the "traditional sending" states: New York (which led the group with 81% of its immigrants making regular remittances), California, Texas, Florida, Illinois, and New Jersey.
-According to the Mexican central bank, remittances grew just 0.6 during the first six months of 2007, as compared to 23% during the same period in 2006.
+According to Mexico's central bank, remittances grew just 0.6 during the first six months of 2007, as compared to 23% during the same period in 2006.
 Experts attribute the slowdown to a contraction in the U.S. construction industry, tighter border controls, and a crackdown in the U.S. on illegal immigration.

 Remittance culture in the United States has contributed to the formation of "micro-geographies", tightly knit networks that integrate U.S. communities with communities throughout Latin America, such as migrants from Oaxaca, Mexico, who have settled in Venice Beach, California.
 Oaxacans not only send money back to their communities, but they also travel back and forth extensively.

-As of recently, remittances from the United States to Latin America have been on the decline.
+After the Great Recession, remittances from the United States to Latin America have been on the decline.
 While there were US$69.2 billion worth of remittances sent in 2008, that figure has fallen to $58.9 billion for 2011.
-This trend is a result of many factors including the global recession, more economic opportunity in Latin American countries, and rising fees charged by coyotes to smuggle immigrants across the border.
+This trend is a result of many factors including the recession itself, more economic opportunity in Latin American countries, and rising fees charged by coyotes to smuggle immigrants across the border.

 The pattern of migration has changed from a circular flow, in which immigrants work in the United States for a few years before returning to their families in their home countries, to a one-way stream whereby migrants find themselves stuck in the United States.
 As a result, the new wave of migrants is both less likely to leave and more likely to stay in the United States for longer periods of time.
 Overall, this trend has contributed to falling levels of remittances sent to Latin American countries from the United States.